fastify/fastify-error/README.md

 console.log(customError instanceof Error) // true
 ```

-If `fastify-error` is installed multiple times as direct and/or transitive dependency, it is ensured that Errors created with `createError` are working with the `instanceof` operator correctly cross the `fastify-error` installation, as long the code, e.g. `FST_ERR_CUSTOM_ERROR`, is the same.
+If `fastify-error` is installed multiple times directly or as a transitive dependency, `instanceof` checks for errors created by `createError` will still work correctly across these installations, as long as their error codes (e.g., `FST_ERR_CUSTOM_ERROR`) are identical.

 ```js
 const { createError, FastifyError } = require('@fastify/error')